 Interesting fact The Fernkloof Nature Reserve comprises 0.002% of the Cape Floral Kingdom but contains 18% of its plants in just 18 square kilometres.
 There are few places in the world where you can see so many different species in such close proximity.

 Good to know The Blue and Yellow hiking trails are dog-friendly, although dogs must be kept on a lead at all times.

 Contact 028 313 0819 (Hermanus Botanical Society Office)

 Location Fernkloof Nature Reserve, Fir Avenue, R43, Hermanus

 2. Hermanus Country Market

 All the things we love about Hermanus are rolled into one at this laidback country market, making it a fitting start to Saturday (that’s assuming you’re in Hermanus over the weekend).
-Sausages, pies, hand-made cheeses, fresh juices, craft beer, excellent coffee, and loads more, can be found at the various stalls.
+Sausages, pies, hand-made cheeses, fresh juices, craft beer and ciders, wines, gin, excellent coffee, and loads more, can be found at the various stalls.
 Live music and a variety of arts and crafts contribute to the vibrant atmosphere.

 Good to know The market is pet-friendly.

-Don’t leave without trying a heavenly mini melktert (or five), washed down with a good cup of coffee from The Beanery.
+Don’t leave without trying a heavenly mini melktert (or five), washed down with a good cup of coffee from Tulip Roasters.